favonia/cloudflare-ddns/README.markdown

 </details>

 <details>
-<summary><em>Click to expand:</em> 🐣 DNS and WAF Fallback Values</summary>
+<summary><em>Click to expand:</em> 🛟 DNS and WAF Fallback Values</summary>

-> The updater preserves existing attributes when it can. 🤖 It keeps existing values when stale content agrees on them.
+> The updater preserves existing attributes (such as TTL and proxy status) when possible. 🤖 It keeps existing attribute values when old content agrees on them; otherwise, it uses the fallback values below when the values conflict.

 | Name                                                       | Meaning                                                                                                                                                                                                                                                                                                         | Default Value                              |
 | ---------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------ |